SirDevOps9/Orang/README.md

 A comprehensive Bash script to monitor system resources, including:

 Disk usage and threshold alerts

 CPU usage

 Memory usage

 Top 5 memory-consuming processes

 Features:

-Customizable disk usage threshold
+-Customizable disk usage threshold
-Log file output with timestamp
+-Log file output with timestamp
-Email notification support (configure your email address in the script)
+-Email notification support (configure your email address in the script)

 Usage:
-Clone this repository to your local machine.
+1-Clone this repository to your local machine.
-Make the script executable: chmod +x system_monitor.sh Run the script: ./system_monitor.sh
+2-Make the script executable: chmod +x system_monitor.sh 3-Run the script: ./system_monitor.sh
-Optionally, customize the disk usage threshold and log file name using command-line arguments:
+*Optionally, customize the disk usage threshold and log file name using command-line arguments:
--t <threshold>: Set disk usage warning threshold (default is 80%) -f <log_file>: Set the log file name (default is system_monitor.log) Example Output:
+-t <threshold>: Set disk usage warning threshold (default is 80%) -f <log_file>: Set the log file name (default is system_monitor.log)

+Example Output:
 The script will generate a log file with the following format:
 🔍 System Monitoring Script